 Cotton Vs Organic Cotton: Find the Key Differences

-It is a matter of sorrow that, we like to use cotton products but most of us don’t know how cotton is produced and what the environmental consequence of producing cotton is.
+It is a matter of sorrow that we like to use cotton products, but most of us don’t know how cotton is produced and what the environmental consequence of producing cotton is.

-The term “Organic Cotton” is confusing as most of us think that cotton and organic cotton is the same thing.
+The term “organic cotton” is confusing, as most of us think that cotton and organic cotton is the same thing.
 But there are many differences between cotton and organic cotton.

 Definition of Cotton

 Cotton fibre is a pure natural cellulosic fibre.
 It grows in a protective case around seeds on a cotton plant.
-It is soft, cool and known as breathable fibre and also absorbent.
+It is soft, cool and known as a breathable fibre and is also absorbent.
 It can hold water 25 times its own weight.
 It is strong, dye absorbent and can stand up against abrasion wear and high temperature.

 Definition of Organic Cotton

 The exact origins of the cotton plant are unknown, although archaeologists have unearthed pieces of cotton cloth over 7,000 years old.
-Through the centuries, cotton fiber was traditionally processed by hand until the early 18th century, when the first automated processing machine was invented.
+Through the centuries, cotton fibre was traditionally processed by hand until the early 18th century, when the first automated processing machine was invented.

 Ripening cotton boll